mwilsnd/SkyrimSE-SmoothCam/README.md

-hideCrosshairMeleeCombat | Hides the crosshair when melee weapons are drawn disableDeltaTime | Disables frame time factoring in the smoothing math disableDuringDialog | Disables SmoothCam during character-NPC conversations patchWorldToScreenMatrix | Applies the world-projection patch for HUD elements like quest markers. **Note:** If enabling this ends up conflicting with another mod and causes a crash, set this value to `false` manually. comaptIC_FirstPersonHorse | Enables compat code for dealing with issue when running the Improved Camera mod comaptIC_FirstPersonDragon | Enables compat code for dealing with issue when running the Improved Camera mod compatIC_FirstPersonSitting | Enables compat code for dealing with issue when running the Improved Camera mod
+hideCrosshairMeleeCombat | Hides the crosshair when melee weapons are drawn disableDeltaTime | Disables frame time factoring in the smoothing math disableDuringDialog | Disables SmoothCam during character-NPC conversations comaptIC_FirstPersonHorse | Enables compat code for dealing with issue when running the Improved Camera mod comaptIC_FirstPersonDragon | Enables compat code for dealing with issue when running the Improved Camera mod compatIC_FirstPersonSitting | Enables compat code for dealing with issue when running the Improved Camera mod